This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Sovereign Entities Grading Service (SEGS)

-Those are also 4 of the top companies of the 12 or so prominent groups that grade and slab coins.
 Each service has separate submission policies, and some do not allow private individuals who are not coin professionals to submit coins directly to them.
+So be sure to check out each company’s policy to see which one is best for you.